Savings Schemes

 Under the scheme, the employer and employee contribute towards the fund.
 Interest periodically accrues on the investment amount.
 The corpus is available to the employee on retirement or exit from employment, subject to certain conditions.
 The schemes offered to extend to Indian workers.
 Additionally, workers from countries with signed bilateral agreements are eligible.
 In the case of a deceased employee, the dependents enjoy the scheme's benefits.

-EPFO (Employee Provident Fund Organisation)
+What is EPFO (Employee Provident Fund Organisation)?

 The EPFO is a non-constitutional body that regulates and monitors provident funds in India.
 It is the world's largest social security organisation for the number of financial transactions and clientele.